amrrs/tiobeindexr/cran-comments.md

 0 errors | 0 warnings | 0 note

+* This is a resubmission replacing `.onLoad` with `onAttach` to resolve check NOTE

+Change log:

-* This is a resubmission changing the way how tables are downloaded from the internet.
+changing the way how tables are downloaded from the internet.
 This is to fight stale tables being added during binary build.

 ## Reverse dependencies